The Cup That Is Too Full

-However, disbelief was not permitted at the Bible College.
-You could not question the status quo very much or you would be hauled into the Deans office and admonished.
-They would do it “lovingly” at first but everyone knew that if you did not eventually tow the line that you would find your name in the “we regret to announce” column of the Sunday bulletin that gave that weeks list those people who were disfellowshipped.
+However, independent thought was not permitted at the Bible College.
+You could not question the status quo very much or you would be hauled into the Deans office and “admonished”.
+They would do it “lovingly” at first but everyone knew that if you did not tow the line that you would find your name in the “we regret to announce” column of the Sunday bulletin that gave that week’s list those people who were disfellowshipped.

-Then, by the grace of God, came a move of His Spirit that hit the church like a tidal wave.
-Many, including myself, started to experience God first hand in ways we never imagined.
-What God was doing did not match up with what I had been taught but like a man dying of thirst I could not be kept from the living water.
+Then, by the grace of God, came a move of His Spirit that hit the church like a tidal wave of love.
+Many, including myself, started to experience God first hand in ways we never thought possible.
+What God was doing did not match up with what I had been taught, but like a man dying of thirst I could not be kept from the living water.

 At that point I had to make a very important decision, “would I accept what God was doing contrary to the doctrine I had been taught or would I reject what I was experiencing, call it deception, and cling to my church dogma?”
 This was a very difficult decision.
 The church government started to push back furiously against what was happening.
-They tried to teach people out what was really happening and tried to define in such a way so that it would fit within their theological framework.
-However, as the move of God progressed it started to break down and destroy many of their most cherished beliefs and that is when things turned nasty.
+They tried to teach people out of what was really happening and tried to define in such a way so that it would fit into their theological framework.
+That worked about a good a pounding a square peg into a round hole.
+However, as the move of God progressed it started to break down and destroy many of their most cherished beliefs and that is when things turned really ugly.

-A special counseling department was created and all those who were deemed to be non-compliant with the leadership started to be dragged in front of these ad-hock inquisitors.
+The elders created a special “counseling department” designed “correct” wrong thinking.
+All those who were deemed to be non-compliant were summond.
+I was brought before these ad-hock inquisitors more than once.
 It came down to, “either get in line or you will be disfellowshipped.”
-Being disfellowshipped meant that you would be kicked out of Bible College, not allowed to graduate, barred from attending church, and all your friends and acquaintances would be forbidden to speak to you or else they would risk expulsion too.
+Disfellowshipment meant that you were kicked out of Bible College, not allowed to graduate, and barred from attending church.
+Any and all family, friends or acquaintances were forbidden to speak to you too.

 Fear was their weapon of choice.
-Doubt was a club they bludgeoned us with by saying that we were not equipped to make such spiritual assessments about what was and what was not of God.
-They had more wisdom and given their position they were they ones, and the only ones, who could determine if what was happening to us was holy and doctrinally pure.
+Teachers bludgeoned us with doubt, saying we were not equipped to make spiritual assessments about what God was doing.
+They had more wisdom and, given their position, could be the only ones qualified to determine what would be allowed.

-I remember one evening service where the pastor got up and spoke a while about submission and then asked everyone in the building to stand if they would submit to him rather than what they believed was going on.
+I remember one evening our pastor stood and spoke a about submission.
+After the sermon he asked everyone to stand if they would submit to him rather than what they believed was going on.
 Almost everyone stood (about 3000 people) but I remained seated.
 I had made my choice.
 After that I felt really good.
 I felt free of the turmoil and fear that had been raging inside me.
 It felt good to have finally made a decision.
 I had decided to trust the Holy Spirit more than I trusted man.

-Many who meet God are full of what others have taught them and have no room for what God wants to show them.
-In order to receive the gift that God was giving me I had to, like Paul, count most all I had learned as lost.
-I had to become willing to re-examine everything.
-I therefore became open to look at everything from whatever new perspective the Holy Spirit showed me.
+Many are full of what others have taught them and have no room for what God wants to show them.
+To receive the gift that God wished to give me, like Paul, I counted all I knew as lost.
+I needed to become willing to re-examine everything.
+Therefore, I became open to look at everything from whatever new perspective the Holy Spirit showed me.
 I did this without fear because I now trusted my Father to lead and guide me.